 Abstract

-Electroactive polymers (EAPs) are soft materials whose shape is modified in response to the voltage stimulus.
+Electroactive polymers (EAPs) are soft materials whose shape is changed in response to the voltage stimulus.
 They can be used as actuators or sensors.
 Several researchers have introduced different materials and methods for assembling EAPs.
 Now it is generally accepted that the porous structure of electrodes with possibly high specific area can greatly improve the actuation performance.
-In this paper, a carbon aerogel is introduced as a new material for making nanoporous electrodes for EAP actuators.
+In this paper, a carbon aerogel is introduced as a new material for fabrication of nanoporous electrodes for EAP actuators.
 Using the direct assembly process (DAP), actuators with either activated or non-activated carbon aerogel electrodes are synthesized.
 Their electrochemical and electromechanical characteristics are presented and compared to our recently reported actuators based on carbide-derived carbon and activated carbon electrodes.
 The results shows that our newly developed actuators with non-activated carbon aerogel electrodes and activated carbon aerogel electrodes have maximum strains of 1.3% and 1.1%, respectively, which are comparable to our previously reported actuators and also any other low-voltage driven EAP actuators.

 Keywords: Actuator; Electroactive polymer; EAP; Ionic Polymer Metal Composite; Nafion; Carbon Aerogel; Carbon Electrode; Carbide Derived Carbon.